-This is the Place Heritage Park is a must see in Salt Lake City!
-This site will transport you back in the time of the early pioneers that settled Utah.
+This is the Place Heritage Park is a must-see in Salt Lake City!
+This site will transport you back to the time of the early pioneers that settled Utah.

 There is so much to learn at this interactive historic site.
 Let’s explore all that it has to offer!